PihuSinha2003/KeepFit_gym_website/README.md

 2. Navigate to the **BMI Calculator** page to calculate your BMI by entering height and weight values.
 3. Go to the **Contact Us** section and fill out the form with your name and phone number.
 JavaScript will validate your input before submission.

-## Project Setup
-1. Clone or download the repository.
-2. Open the `index.html` file in a browser to view the website.

----

-Let me know if you'd like this expanded further or modified!